Getting Help Finishing Your Divorce

-- Have you and your spouse reached an agreement on all orders that will be included in your judgment, including division of property and debts, spousal support, and if you have children, a parenting plan and child support? (this is not a requirement if you are the petitioner, your spouse has not filed a response AND he or she does not intend to participate in the clinic.)
+- Have you and your spouse reached an agreement on all orders that will be included in your judgment, including division of property and debts, spousal support, and if you have children, a parenting plan and child support?
+(This is not a requirement if you are the petitioner and your spouse has not filed a response.)

 Caution!
-If you or your spouse has retirement benefits that were earned during the marriage, you will not be able to complete your judgment unless the retirement benefits are listed in your Petition and/or Response.
+If you or your spouse have retirement benefits that were earned during the marriage, you must include these benefits in your Petition and/or Response before you can participate.

-If you are the Respondent, you may not participate in the program without the Petitioner.
+If you are the Respondent, you and the Petitioner must participate together.

 First, check your monthly household income against this chart to determine if you qualify for the program (if both spouses will attend the clinic, you must both meet the income guidelines):

 The Sacramento Superior Court relies on volunteers to make the One Day Divorce Program a success.
 Thank you for your interest in helping us to help the people of Sacramento County.
-The Program relies on both attorney and law student volunteers, as follows:
+The Program relies on both experienced and new attorney volunteers, as follows:

-Law students play a vital role in the One Day Divorce Program as "form assistants."
+New attorneys play a vital role in the One Day Divorce Program as "forms assistants."
 At the start of each clinic, forms assistants meet with litigants and gather intake data.
-Once the litigants have met with the Judge Pro Tem, form assistants type the forms necessary to complete the Judgment.
-Form assistants are encouraged to observe the meetings between the litigants and the Judge Pro Tem.
-Once the judgment and related documents have been approved by the Judge Pro Tem, the form assistants accompany the litigants to the courtroom for entry of Judgment.
+Once the litigants have met with the Judge Pro Tem, forms assistants type the forms necessary to complete the Judgment.
+Forms assistants participate in the meetings between the litigants and the Judge Pro Tem.
+Once the judgment and related documents have been approved by the Judge Pro Tem, the forms assistants accompany the litigants to the courtroom for entry of Judgment.

 Attorneys who are approved to serve as Judges Pro Tem for the Sacramento Superior Court assist in the One Day Divorce Program in much the same way as is done in our settlement conference program.
 In addition to assisting the parties in reaching settlement, the Judges Pro Tem also instruct the forms assistants in the preparation of the required judgment forms.
 Once the forms are prepared, the Judges Pro Tem review and approve them before sending the parties to the courtroom for entry of judgment.

-Attorneys who are not Judges Pro Tem for Sacramento Superior Court may still participate in the One Day Divorce Program in the role of forms assistants.
-The role of the form assistant is described above under Law Students.
+Experienced Attorneys who are not Judges Pro Tem for Sacramento Superior Court may still participate in the One Day Divorce Program in the role of forms assistants.
+The role of the forms assistant is described above under New Attorneys.

-Attorneys who wish to participate in the One Day Divorce Program, either as Judges Pro Tem or as form assistants, contact us at OneDayDivorce@saccourt.ca.gov.
+Attorneys who wish to participate in the One Day Divorce Program, either as Judges Pro Tem or as forms assistants, may contact us at OneDayDivorce@saccourt.ca.gov.